If you have an SEN enquiry please contact the school office on 01473 728372 and they will put you in touch with Mrs Ridall, the school's SENCO.

 - You will be offered a meeting with the new teacher at the beginning of the new academic year.

-- The SENCO from St Mary’s will liaise with your child’s secondary school to discuss the specific needs of your child with the SENCO there.
+- The SENDCo from St Mary’s will liaise with your child’s secondary school to discuss the specific needs of your child with the SENDCo there.

 - Your child will do focused learning about aspects of transition to support their understanding of the changes ahead.